Skip to main content

 Classic Standard Assignment settings

-All settings within the Classic Standard Assignment section do not affect any other assignment type; including the new version of the Standard Assignment.
+All settings within the Classic Standard Assignment section do not affect any other assignment type, including the new version of the Standard Assignment.

 These features are available for the new version of the Standard Assignment, they are simply enabled or disabled at the assignment level.